 Fort Point, located on the northeast corner of Great Island, has always been an active military site guarding the entrance to Portsmouth Harbor.
 It is the oldest continuously occupied military site in the US

-1666 - The fort was rebuilt as a timber blockhouse and called the “New Castle”.
+1666 - The fort was rebuilt as a timber blockhouse and renamed “New Castle”.

 1693 – The town took the name of New Castle.
-The Castle took the name of "William & Mary" after the British monarchs.
+The fort took the new name of "William & Mary" the British monarchs.
 At this time a breastwork (sod, logs and debris construction) with 19 guns was constructed to defend the island during the French and Indian War.

 1705 - The fort’s first stonewalls were built.
 During the next 65 years the fort was regularly garrisoned with 4 to 8 men who repaired and enlarged the fort.
 More guns were added regularly.

 1774 - On Dec.
 14 & 15, the first overt act of the American Revolutionary War took place at Fort William and Mary.
 Warned by Paul Revere that the British were coming to take the powder from the fort, 400 rebels mobilized to attack the fort and seize the powder for their own rebel cause.
 The British ships Scarborough and Canceaux arrived to prevent the dismantling of the fort by the patriots.